AmanKumarSinhaGitHub/React-Js-Full-Course/README.md

 ## Introduction

+In React.js, "state" refers to the internal data that a component manages.
+The state of a component can change over time in response to user interactions, network responses, or other events.
+React components can have state, and when the state of a component changes, React will automatically re-render the component to reflect the updated state.

-In React, managing state is a crucial aspect of building dynamic and interactive user interfaces.
+Managing state is a crucial aspect of building dynamic and interactive user interfaces.
 The `useState` hook is a fundamental tool for handling state in functional components.
 This chapter will explore how to use the `useState` hook to manage state within your React applications.

 ## Getting Started